New York Court Records

 Requestors seeking information on an inmate’s location or incarceration status in any Department of Corrections and Community Supervision (DOCCS facility) may submit requests using the Inmate Lookup tool on the agency’s website.
 Details required for request include:

-Except for youthful offenders, previously-incarcerated persons convicted of non-violent crimes (Correction Law §9),, and persons whose convictions have been set aside by the court, information about all other incarcerations since the early 1970s can be found on the Inmate Lookup.
-If a person’s conviction is reversed in their favor, as provided by Criminal Procedure Law §160.50, all official arrest and incarceration records will be sealed.
+Except for youthful offenders, previously-incarcerated persons convicted of non-violent crimes (Correction Law §9), and persons whose convictions have been set aside by the court, information about all other incarcerations since the early 1970s may be found using the Inmate Lookup.
+If a person’s conviction is reversed in their favor, as provided by Criminal Procedure Law §160.50, all official arrest and incarceration records are typically sealed.
 Consequently, the person’s incarceration information will be deleted from the DOCCS Inmate Lookup tool.
-However, if such a person is incarcerated again, the deleted information will be restored.
+However, if such a person is incarcerated again, such persons risk having the deleted information restored.

-Additionally, persons convicted of eligible non-violent offenses will have incarceration information removed from the DOCCS database five years after the requirements of the person’s sentence has been completed.
+Additionally, persons convicted of eligible non-violent offenses may have their incarceration information removed from the DOCCS database five years after the requirements of the person’s sentence has been completed.
 This includes maximum jail time, probation, parole, or post-release supervision.

 The most efficient way to search for inmate records on Inmate Lookup is by using the Department Identification Number (DIN).
 Each person incarcerated in any DOCCS facility is assigned a DIN on admission.
-The DIN is valid though the person’s prison term and another will be issued if the person is sentenced to another prison term.
+Generally, the DIN remains valid though the person’s prison term.
+However, another is typically issued if the person is sentenced to another prison term.
 Requestors who have difficulty finding inmates through the Inmate Lookup tool may call DOCCS Central Files for assistance on (518) 457–5000.

 Inmate records of persons sentenced to one year or less in New York City jails are maintained by the City of New York Department of Corrections.
 To find an inmate incarcerated in New York City, requestors may use the Inmate Lookup Service provided by the Department of Corrections.
-A search can be made using the inmate’s first and last names, NYSID, or Book & Case Number.
+Generally, most searches may be made using the inmate’s first and last names, NYSID, or Book & Case Number.

 Where the inmate is in custody in a county or city jail, the requestor may contact the relevant authority operating such jail.
 Requestors may use the inmate locators available on the New York State Commission for Correction webpage to find persons in jails across the state.